Ugly Dave Gray: Career

-His first television gig in Australia was in 1972, when he hosted a version of the game show Beat the Clock.
+His first television gig in Australia was in 1972, when he hosted a version of the American television game show Beat the Clock.
 Although still working as a stand-up comedian, by 1976, Gray had taken a straight dramatic role as publican Bunny Howard in the early episodes of soap opera The Young Doctors.
 The following year, however, Gray appeared in his most popular role, as a regular panelist on the game show Blankety Blanks.
 He proceeded to leave his role in The Young Doctors after his initial 13-week contract expired to work on Blankety Blanks, with Graham Kennedy himself convincing Gray to do the game show.
 Gray had been receiving $100 a day for The Young Doctors; with Blankety Blanks paying $45 an episode, this represented a pay cut.
 Later, Gray signed with agent Harry M Miller, who negotiated the increased pay rate of $75 per episode, which remained until the series ended.

 Gray was appointed Court Jester to 1977 King of Moomba Mickey Mouse (a controversial choice with some Melburnians, who preferred 'home-grown' Blinky Bill).

 With his ever-present cigar, Gray became one of the most popular comedians on Australian TV.
-He became a game-show host in his own right, helming Celebrity Tattle Tales from 1979–80, and Play Your Cards Right from 1984-85.
+He became a game show host in his own right, helming Celebrity Tattle Tales in 1980, and Play Your Cards Right from 1984 to 1985.
 Gray also appeared in a series of commercials for Half Case supermarkets in the 1980s, as well as spots for other products, including an erectile dysfunction nasal spray in 2003.

-Radio

 In the 1980s, Gray also presented a drive-time radio program on 3UZ, with Mary Hardy.